monodyle/blog/content/notes/250301-into-the-llm-tokenization.md

 ## How do they create tokens?

-- Start with crawling data from the internet to build a massive dataset
+- Starts with crawling data from the internet to build a massive dataset
-- Filter data with classifier to removing part of the data the low performance
+- Filter data with classifier to removing part of the data that low performance (noisy, duplicate content, low-quality text, and irrelevant information)
 - Cleaned data will be compressed into something the machine usable

 So instead of feeding a raw text into model, it converted into tokens